 Recognizing the value of alternative lenders such as Fleximize and Funding Circle, the report explains how fintech is acting as a “bridge between citizens and the financial services they want and need.”
 The increasing adoption of digital technologies is giving individuals and businesses greater access to affordable funding but, as the report stresses, more still needs to be done to raise awareness of new entrants to the market.

 For example, while crowdfunding and peer-to-peer finance are proving importance sources of finance for entrepreneurs and SMES who might not otherwise have access to affordable funding, many are still unaware of the benefits they can bring.
-The cost of this is laid bare in the report, which cites figures from GLI Finance that show £20 billion was lost to the UK economy because of a lack of awareness of alternative finance.
+The cost of this is laid bare in the report, which cites figures from Sancus that show £20 billion was lost to the UK economy because of a lack of awareness of alternative finance.

 It is hoped that the referrals scheme from banks to alternative finance platforms will increase access to different funding channels but, as the APPG’s report makes clear, SMEs still need more education about the options available to them.